jemspar/rootstalk_summer2019/content/volume-v-issue-1/extraction-roots-energy-plains.md

 the United States, about 180,000 Class II injection wells pump over 2 billion gallons of fluids into the Earth every day, most of them in the southern Plains.
-What happens when these fluids are not injected deep enough or break free from their layers can be seen on the Fort Peck Indian Reservation (http://www.fortpecktribes.org) in Montana.
+What happens when these fluids are not injected deep enough or break free from their layers can be seen on the [Fort Peck Indian Reservation](http://www.fortpecktribes.org) in Montana.
 Here, an underground brine plume has been migrating slowly through water wells for the past 40 years, a legacy of injection practices in the 1970s.
 Slowly spreading toward Poplar and the Missouri River, the only solution for this catastrophe has been to try and pump it to the surface again, and then to inject it deeper.

+{{% figure src="/images/volume-v-issue-1/extraction-roots-energy-plains/extraction-02.jpg" %}}

 The pulse of this network has become constant beneath the soil, and in some places, it has become so strong that it regularly causes small